ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 ## Client Generating Request {#client-request}

-To prevent the EDE Option attacks to an EDE OPT-unaware DNS responder described in {{security}}, the client MUST use
+To prevent the EDE option attacks to an EDE OPT-unaware DNS responder described in {{security}}, the client MUST use
 {{!I-D.ietf-add-resolver-info}} to determine whether the DNS responder supports the EDE OPT pseudo-RR.
 If the DNS responder does not support the EDE OPT pseudo-RR,